 To establish whether the student is able to do research and report on its findings in accordance with the conventions of a research master's degree in Industrial Sociology.
-Outcomes:

-- describe and apply different theoretical models and constructs in Industrial Sociology to a specific topic; - accept responsibility for own learning in terms of time management and quality of work and to work independently; - design, plan and execute a research task based on a theoretical framework; reflect on their own research; report on research findings; - engage with and critique in a constructive manner the ideas of their peers and others; - use science and technology effectively and critically based on a theoretical framework; showing responsibility towards the environment and the health of others and reflect on this process.
+- accept responsibility for own learning in terms of time management and quality of work and to work independently; - design, plan and execute a research task based on a theoretical framework; reflect on their own research; report on research findings; - engage with and critique in a constructive manner the ideas of their peers and others. - use science and technology effectively and critically based on a theoretical framework; showing responsibility towards the environment and the health of others and reflect on this process.